Word-Graph2vec: An efficient word embedding approach on word co-occurrence graph using random walk technique: Introduction

 The main advantage of~\M~is the performance on the large-scale corpus.
-Because of the stable vocabulary~\footnote{The vocabulary of the New Oxford Dictionary is around 170,000, but some of the words are old English words, so that in actual training, the word co-occurrence graph contains about 100,000 to 130,000 nodes}. , relative idioms (e.g., ``turn a blind eye", and so on), and fixed expressions (e.g., ``on the other hand", etc.) in English, the number of nodes and density of the word co-occurrence graph change slightly with the increase of training corpus.
+Because of the limited vocabulary~\footnote{The vocabulary of the New Oxford Dictionary is around 170,000, but some of the words are old English words, so that in actual training, the word co-occurrence graph contains about 100,000 to 130,000 nodes.}, the number of nodes and density of the word co-occurrence graph change slightly with the increase of training corpus.
 So that~\M~has stable runtime on the large-scale data set, and its performance advantage becomes more and more obvious with the growth of the training corpus.
 Parenthetically, noted that adding more training corpus only results in adjusting the edge weights.
 Therefore, the time consumed by training the model increases slowly as the corpus increases.
-In addition, our approach needs to scan the whole corpus once to build the word co-occurrence graph, but this process is much faster than the training process~\footnote{In normal cases, graph building is not the bottleneck for our approach.
-If the corpus is extremely massive, we recommend using the Pregel~\cite{malewicz2010pregel}, which is a distributed system for large-scale graph processing, to construct the graph.}.

-\textbf{Contributions:} \begin{itemize} \item We offer a detailed study on the word co-occurrence graph, considering the different edge weights and nodes weights.

-\item We present the~\M~approach, which is based on the word co-occurrence graph to calculate the word embedding.
-Several sampling strategies are developed to generate the word sequences, and the~\SG~algorithm is used to calculate the word embedding on these word sequences.

-\item Extensive experiments are conducted to evaluate the efficiency of the proposed algorithm and also the accuracy estimation of the proposed algorithm.
-Experimental results show that the~\M~algorithm is capable of outperforming~\SG~by 5-6 times for 25G data set in terms of runtime around, while the accuracy of ~\M~ performs the same or even better than~\SG. \end{itemize}

-\textbf{Road Map:} The rest of this paper is organized as follows.
-We first review the classic work on word embedding and graph embedding in section~\ref{sec:related_work}.
-Section~\ref{sec:problem_formulation} presents the problem definition of~\M~model.
-Section~\ref{sec:algorithm} explains the detailed study of~\M~model.
-Section~\ref{sec:experiment} shows the relevant experimental settings and empirical research.
-Finally, in Section~\ref{sec:conclusion}, we summarize the paper and introduce the future work.